 Saves the Workbook.
-If a path is provided, this works like SaveAs() in Excel.
-If no path is specified and if the file hasn't been saved previously, it's saved in the current working directory with the current filename.
+If a path is being provided, this works like SaveAs() in Excel.
+If no path is specified and if the file hasn't been saved previously, it's being saved in the current working directory with the current filename.
 Existing files are overwritten without prompting.
-To change the file type, provide the appropriate extension, e.g. to save myfile.xlsx in the xlsb format, provide myfile.xlsb as path.

-- path (str or path-like object, default None) Path where you want to save the Book. - password (str, default None) Protection password with max.
+- path(str or path-like object, default None)-Full path to the workbook - password (str, default None) Protection password with max.
 15 characters property selection set_mock_caller()